The HPV Vaccine: Access and Use in the U.S.

 National Center for Health Statistics.
 Health, United States, 2015: With Special Feature on Racial and Ethnic Health Disparities.
 May 2016.

 Office of Minority Health.
 (2009).
 Eliminate disparities in cancer screening & management.

 Joura E, et al. (2007).
-Efficacy of a Quadrivalent Prophylactic Human Papillomavirus (types 6, 11, 16, and 18) L1 virus-like-particle vaccine against high-grade vulval and vaginal lesions: A combined analysis of three randomized clinical trials, The Lancet.
+Efficacy of a Quadrivalent Prophylactic Human Papillomavirus (types 6, 11, 16, and 18) L1 virus-like-particle vaccine against high-grade vulval and vaginal lesions: A combined analysis of three randomized clinical trials.
+The Lancet, 369(9574).

 National Cancer Institute.
-(2011).
-Fact sheet: Human Papillomavirus vaccines.
+Human Papillomavirus (HPV) Vaccines.
+November 2016.